Headshot of Dr Rebecca Mitchell

 View Linda's profile

-Linda Studd is our administrator for the Autism service.
-Linda has only recently taken on this role and has really got involved with the procedures involved at the beginning stage to include the Autism referral process right through to sending out the Autism assessments.
+Linda is our service administrator.
+She has only recently taken on this role and has really got involved with the procedures involved at the beginning stage to include the autism referral process right through to sending out the autism assessments.